 - Knives -

-This information refers to the various types of knife steels that we use to make our knives.
+This information refers to the various types of knife steels that we use to make your knives.

 ELMAX STEEL: Produced by Bohler-Uddenholm, ELMAX steel is a Powder Metalurgy (PM) high chromium-vanadium-molybdenum-alloyed steel.
-This composition allows for the metal to have a high wear resistance, high compressive strength, superior corrosion resistance and a very good dimensional stability or the ability to retain its size and form even after taking abuse.
+This composition allows for the steel to have a high wear resistance, high compressive strength, superior corrosion resistance and a very good dimensional stability or the ability to retain its size and form even after taking abuse.
 Also, the PM process combined with the high chromium content imparts Elmax with good grindability and excellent polishability.

 This gives the knife the desired traits of superior edge retention and an ease of sharpening, which is often the reason that people are attracted to such stainless steel knives.
 The steel's "Superclean" production process combined with small sized powder and carbides guarantee trouble-free grinding and polishing.
 When hardened to 57-59 HRC, though the steel can actually be hardened up to 62 HRC, the knife has a good edge holding ability as well as a less-commonly found impact resistance and grinds very easily.
-Therefore, ELMAX steel can take more abuse than other metals, and come out unscathed.
+Therefore, ELMAX steel can take more abuse than other steels, and come out unscathed.

 On a CATRA (Cutlery Allied Trades Research Association) Edge Retention Test, when tested for Rockwell C Hardness, Uddenholm's ELMAX scored higher than the other tested stainless steels, including Aisi M4, Aisi 440C, Bohler M390 Superclean, and Uddenholm Vanadis 4, at an impressive 62 HRC.
-In its TCC (total cards cut) test, which measures how many silica impregnated cards that a knife with each steel type can cut through at a time, ELMAX scored a 930.7, higher than most other steels, and second only to Bohler's M390 Superclean.
+In its TCC (total cards cut) test, which measures how many silica impregnated cards that a knife with each steel type can cut through ata time, ELMAX scored a 930.7, higher than most other steels, and second only to Bohler's M390 Superclean (958.6).

 In an impact toughness test, the toughness of ELMAX steel at 61 HRC is better than any competitor's stainless blade steel even at 57 HRC, despite a lower HRC typically providing more toughness.